The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Actually, for a while now I’ve been quite bullish about point defenses, not least because US point defenses, like THAAD and Patriot, perform pretty well.
 Israel’s success in defense tells us very little about the feasibility of area defenses.
 Indeed, the testing of the of US area defenses—here I mean specifically the ground-based midcourse system—those tests have been unrealistic, staged.
 And the US interceptors, even under those conditions, have a pretty bad track record.

-So if you’re a fan of point defenses, which are expensive but I think pretty useful and not destabilizing, Israel’s success should make you pretty bullish on those point defenses.
+So if you’re a fan of point defenses, which are expensive but I think pretty useful and not destabilizing, Israel’s success should make you pretty bullish on them.
 I don’t think it should change your opinion about area missile defenses much at all.

 Together, we make the world safer.